jeremybatesDC/vueGridBaseballCard/README.md

 BACK

 rather than just darkening the aside and footer, USE LIGHTEN AND DARKEN -- could be done with a css filter even if not a scss function
-gum: maybe base stain off text color so it will have contrast against white or black...

 it should be intensifying contrast (so make lighter than color or darker depening on contrast function -- use hur rotate for instance or a css variable) for instance shouldn't all dark have charcola regions just like all white ha some grey boxes? yah